Methodology

 1. One mark – Exaggeration – Whenever an event, fact or number gets exaggerated.

-2. Two marks – Misleading – An event, fact or quote is misinterpreted, often unknowingly.
+2. Two marks – Misleading – An event, fact or quote is misinterpreted, often unintentionally.

 3. Three marks – Misrepresentation – an event, fact or news is intentionally twisted or tweaked with ill intention to spread hatred or incite clashes.